Day 106: Visit of the Queen of Sheba

 The Queen of Sheba visits King Solomon to test his wisdom and is overwhelmed by his wealth and magnificence.

-• The Queen of Sheba’s Visit:
+• The Queen of Sheba Visits Solomon

 In 1 Kings 10:1-13, the Queen of Sheba visits King Solomon to see if his wisdom is as great as she has heard.
 She finds that it is even greater and is amazed by his wealth and knowledge.
 This teaches us the importance of seeking wisdom and truth for ourselves rather than just relying on what others say.
 It also reminds us that when we live with integrity and honor God, our lives can be a testimony that inspires and blesses others.
 Like Solomon, we should use our gifts and knowledge to help those around us.